-Determined to follow my vocation and put my studies to use, I launched my career as a freelance translator in 2007.
-It was the beginning of a number of enriching collaborations with translation companies in Italy and abroad.
-The most significant collaboration is still today with a Miami-based company that specializes in Web localization.
+I launched my career as a freelance translator in 2007.
+It was the beginning of a number of enriching collaborations with translation companies in Italy and abroad, but especially Miami-based company that specializes in website localization.

-I gradually took on the roles of reviewer, QA editor, and lead linguist and I was involved with every step of the translation and localization process: from creating glossaries and style guides to representing Italian teams during meetings with end clients.
-A few years later, my resume showcased several fashion brands (including Abercrombie & Fitch, Victoria's Secret, and GANT) and tech companies in the Silicon Valley (including Uber, Google, and Amazon).
+I gradually took on the roles of reviewer, QA editor, and lead linguist and I was involved with every step of the process: from creating glossaries and style guides to using data to improve quality.
+A few years later, my resume showcased several well-known fashion brands and tech companies in the Silicon Valley.